ncapps/React-Material-UI-Cookbook/README.md

 - The common case for floating action buttons is to show the user a round button with an icon, positioned in the bottom right of the screen.
 The position of the `Fab` is `fixed`
 - You can create a button that's just an icon using the `IconButton` component.
 Icon buttons are useful when you have restricted screen real estate or when you want to visually show the toggled state of something
 - Butons support tee shirt-style sizing.
 You can use one of the predefined sizes.

+### Chapter 11.
+Text - Collecting Text Input
+- The `TextField` component can be controlled by the React component, `state`
+- You need to provide the `TextField` component with aan `onChange` event handler that updates the state for the input
+- The `TextField` component is a convenient abstraction that builds on other Material-UI components such as `FormControl` and `Input`
+- To help the user understand what to type, you can utilize `label`, `placeholder` and `helperText` properties of the `TextField` component
+- When user input mistakes are made, text input fields need to be marked as being in an error state
+- The `TextField` support password fields by changing the `type` property
+- The `multiline` property provides the ability to enter text values that span multiple lines
+- `Input` components have properties that allow you to customize the way that they look and behave.
+You can adorn inputs with other components to extend the functionality of basic text inputs in a way that helps the user
+- You can add masking capabilities that help guide the user toward providing the correct format